PowerShell/PowerShell/docs/testing-guidelines/getting-code-coverage.md

 **Note: Code coverage is currently only supported on Windows, since we use OpenCover.**

-The PowerShell code base is configured to build with code coverage support using [OpenCover](https://github.com/OpenCover/opencover).
+The PowerShell code base is configured to build with code coverage support using [OpenCover].

-You can see the testing coverage of the current [`master`](https://github.com/PowerShell/PowerShell) branch build at any time at [codecov.io](https://codecov.io/gh/PowerShell/PowerShell).
+You can see the testing coverage of the current [`master`] branch build at any time at [codecov.io].

 To run test coverage analysis of PowerShell on your own branch/machine, you will need to take the following steps (and be aware that running